VisualMeaning/sheet-to-triples/README.md

 * `allow_empty_subject: bool`

   By default, an exception is raised if any triple does not have a subject.
 If this flag is set to `True` instead that triple is just omitted from the output.
+* `skip_empty_rows: bool`

+  By default the first empty row found in a sheet is treated as the EOF and row parsing will halt if one is encountered.
+If this flag is set to `True` then empty rows will be skipped over instead and the entire sheet will be parsed.

 ## Findings